RogerFK/BlinkFatigue/README.md

 ### These are pretty confusing, so you should stop reading here unless you're really scientifically curious about it.
 The "addmin" and "addmax" values are, like mintime and maxtime, random values which add to an internal number stored by the plugin that keeps incrementing the more people blink and gets decremented when people stop looking at him. __In a nutshell, this is what makes people blink faster everytime they blink__.

 Basically, every time a player blinks, the next blink will take less time, and this time is a random number between addmin and addmax.
-So, the time between blinks would be a random number between 2.5 and 3.5, let's say 2.6 seconds, and that number gets decremented with a number between 0.22 and 0.34, let's say 0.31, so it'd be 2.6 - 0.31 = 2.29 seconds
+So, the time between blinks would be a random number between 2.5 and 3.5, let's say 2.6 seconds, and that number gets decremented with a number between 0.35 and 0.45, let's say 0.31, so it'd be 2.6 - 0.31 = 2.29 seconds

-Since this is so random, here goes a few examples:
+Since this is so random, here goes a few examples taking addmin and addmax values of 0.20 and 0.40 respectively:

 - __Bad luck for SCP-173:__